danielloader/kubernetes-sdlc/README.md

 * **Disaster recovery** - since your state is in code, failing over or rebuilding any environment is easier. [^data-footnote]

 [^data-footnote]: This process copies the state of a cluster but not the persistent data - underlying persistent data stored in provisioned volumes needs to be treated the same as persistent data on any server - a backup process and restore process needs to be evaluated and tested outside of the infrastructure deployment and cluster deployment lifecycles.

+The tangible outcome here for teams is having a source of truth to point to and being reasonably confident that is the current state in the cluster with notifications of failure to reconcile states being other half of the process.
+If you push a broken chart and it fails to apply you need to know that it's failed to apply to know the state in the git repo is not the current state in the cluster.

+With this brings an improvement to the confidence levels on a change, if you know the clusters are at a steady known state and you make a change to one of them the confidence making the same changes to another is increased.
+This isn't because the changes became less risky, this is because the changes became more visible and repeatable - trying to remove manual steps and the human element to changes.
+Even if you make a bad change the fact it's tracked and visible to all allows easier attribution of cause to problems, easier control to revert to a working state.
+Increasing confidence levels and reducing risk in changes reduces the cost of change, and reducing the cost of change is the top priority in the vast majority of architectural designs - if only because business needs are constantly changing and the inability to change to meet them is loosely branded as technical debt.

+That in itself allows you to "move fast and break things" and embrace an _agile_ culture around your deliverables.
+Fear of breaking fragile infrastructure has hamstrung deployment cadence for as long as infrastructure has been needed.

 ### Cluster Configuration Change Promotion (Platform)